One Idea. One Challenge. Once a Week.

 I would add that good thinking is rare because it’s hard.
 But anyone can do it.
 The more effort we put forth to clarify our thoughts in writing, the more likely we are to deliver our thoughts clearly when we speak.
-So scripts are the best way to prepare important speeches.

 CLEAR THINKING → CLEAR WRITING → CLEAR SPEAKING